ThanosFisherman/islands-on-map/README.md

 * You can use any database of your choice.
 * You can use any libs you like.
 * Use a local git repository and send us a tarball archive with your solution by email.
-* Don't put your solution on a publicly accessible repository.

 Your App should have 3 API endpoints
 - POST "api/maps"